-The last couple of months have been the strangest I have experienced in 17 years of teaching.
-They have also been some of the most challenging.
+The past year has been the strangest I have experienced in 17 of teaching.
+It has also been one of the most challenging.

-The problem is: I haven't done remote teaching before, and the learning curve has been steep.
+The problem is: I hadn’t done remote teaching before and the learning curve has been steep.

 Remote learning challenges